Confused about whether to take a pregnancy multi? You need to read this.

-Are you pregnant and confused about the advice you’re being given?
-Well if you’ve heard the news recently that taking a multivit during pregnancy is a waste of time and money, just hang fire before you go throwing your tablets down the loo.
+Are you pregnant and confused about the advice you’ve being given?
+Well if you’ve heard that taking dietary multivitamin & mineral supplements before and during pregnancy is a waste of time and money, take a look at some recent research on the subject before you decide what’s best:

-Contrary to the reports, there is plenty of evidence out there that ensuring optimal nutrient status for both expectant mums and their growing babies is of paramount importance during pregnancy.
-In fact in just March of this year, results of a major study carried out by the National Institute of Child Health and Human Development found that taking a multivitamin every day during pregnancy was associated with a 55% reduction in risk of miscarriage - Study shows pregnancy multi may reduce risk of miscarriage
+In March 2016, results of a major study carried out by the National Institute of Child Health and Human Development found that taking a multivitamin every day during pregnancy was associated with a 55% reduction in risk of miscarriage.1